mist64/msbasic/README.md

 This is a single integrated assembly source tree that can generate nine different versions of Microsoft BASIC for 6502.

 By running ./make.sh, this will generate all versions and compare them to the original files byte by byte.
-The CC65 compiler suite is need to build this project.
+The CC65 compiler suite is needed to build this project.

 These are the first ten (known) versions of Microsoft BASIC for 6502: